gustofied/P2Engine/README.md

 **Ledger**

-Canton Network Ledger integration provides agent wallets, automated payments, and immutable audit trails.
-Agents can earn rewards for the quality of work they do.
+Canton/DAML ledger integration provides agent wallets, automated payments, and immutable audit trails.
+Agents can earn rewards for the quality of work they do, with all transactions recorded in immutable audit trails.

 ---